Aarau, Haus zum Schlossgarten. Foto/Photo: TES

 Aarau, or the emergence of a capital

-The city of Aarau (Canton of Aargau) takes its name from the river Aare, the largest supplier to the Rhine.
+The city of Aarau (Canton of Aargau) takes its name from the river Aare, the largest tributary of the Rhine.
 A few kilometres away, the Aare flows into the Rhine at the Swiss town of Koblenz, continuing its journey to Rotterdam.

 The Aare and the hydropower plant near Aarau

-Aarau is not just any town but the capital of canton Aargau.
-Neither the Celts nor the Romans, the Habsburgs or the inhabitants of Aarau had this status in mind until 1798.
+Aarau is not just any town; it is the capital of the canton of Aargau.
+Neither the Celts nor the Romans, the Habsburgs nor the inhabitants of Aarau had this status in mind until 1798.

-Because of its location on the Aare, this region was already inhabited in Celtic and Roman times.
+Due to its location on the Aare, this region was already inhabited in both Celtic and Roman times.
 The Counts of Kyburg founded the place around 1250.
 The castle, mill and old city walls and towers also date back to this time.

 The medieval mill and castle